Skip to content

 Zoloft Side Effects in Women

-In addition to the potential risks of a Zoloft overdose, it is also important to be aware of the potential side effects that can occur in women.
+In addition to the potential risks of a Zoloft overdose, it is also essential to be aware of the potential side effects that can occur in women.
 Common side effects include headache, dizziness, anxiety, and insomnia.
 In more severe cases, some women have reported agitation, confusion, and suicidal thoughts or behavior when taking Zoloft.

-Zoloft is an effective medication for treating depression and other mood disorders, but it is important to take it according to the directions provided by your healthcare provider.
+Zoloft is an effective medication for treating depression and other mood disorders, but it is essential to take it according to the directions provided by your healthcare provider.
 Taking too much Zoloft can be dangerous.

 Pregnancy-related side effects of Zoloft in women: Zoloft is not recommended for pregnant or nursing women.
 It may cause harm to an unborn baby or a newborn baby.
 Consult your doctor if you are considering taking Zoloft if pregnant.